Popseli/Prediction-of-Phishing-Webpages/README.md

 * Performing model explainability analysis to learn the influence of each feature on the model's output.

 ## Tasks Performed
-* Retrieving sets of active phishing and legitimate webpages from online repositories.
+* Retrieving sets of active phishing and legitimate webpages from online repositories
-* Creating a dataset by extracting feature values from the webpages.
+* Creating a dataset by extracting feature values from the webpages
-* Understanding data descriptions and statistics.
+* Data profiling
 * Data cleaning
 * Data exploration analysis
 * Feature correlation analysis